caiyuanhao1998/Retinexformer/README.md

 <img src="./figure/ntire.png"  height=240> <img src="./figure/NTIRE_2024_award.png"  height=240>

 ### News
+- **2024.07.03 :** We share more results of compared baseline methods to help your research.
+Feel free to download them from [Google Drive](https://drive.google.com/drive/folders/1P75bv6jBp8UxcLDhqMACvIQXck2sS9da?usp=sharing) or [Baidu Disk](https://pan.baidu.com/s/1ksGGV6nMyVVE6OqGuyO8_w?pwd=cyh2) :smile:
+- **2024.07.01 :** An enhanced version of Retinexformer has been accepted by ECCV 2024.
+Code will be released.
+Stay tuned. 🚀
 - **2024.05.12 :** [RetinexMamba](https://github.com/YhuoyuH/RetinexMamba) based on our Retinexformer framework and this repo has been released.
 The first Mamba work on low-light enhancement.
 Thanks to the efforts of the authors.
 - **2024.03.22 :** We release `distributed data parallel (DDP)` and `mix-precision` training strategies to help you train larger models.
 We release `self-ensemble` testing strategy to help you derive better results.
 In addition, we also release an adaptive `split-and-test` testing strategy for high-resolution up to 4000x6000 low-light image enhancement.
 Feel free to use them. 🚀
 - **2024.03.21 :** Our methods [Retinexformer](https://github.com/caiyuanhao1998/Retinexformer) and [MST++](https://github.com/caiyuanhao1998/MST-plus-plus) (NTIRE 2022 Spectral Reconstruction Challenge Winner) ranked top-2 in the [NTIRE 2024 Challenge on Low Light Enhancement](https://codalab.lisn.upsaclay.fr/competitions/17640).
 Code, pre-trained weights, training logs, and enhancement results have been released in this repo.
 Feel free to use them! 🚀